TheSystemDevelopmentKit/thesdk_template/doc/source/introduction.rst

 and the same tests are carried out for the actual hardware within the same framework.
-This requires a measurement hardware driver libraries that are to be developed and released independently from TheSyDeKick core modules to follow the key principple of TheSyDekick: modularity.
+This requires a measurement hardware driver libraries that are to be developed and released independently from TheSyDeKick core modules to follow the key principle of TheSyDeKick: modularity.

 Modular system description with objects
 ---------------------------------------